-Vitamin D promotes the absorption of calcium and phosphorus from the gastrointestinal tract.
-A deficiency of vitamin D makes it difficult to maintain proper calcium and phosphorus levels in bones, which can cause rickets.
+Vitamin D helps your child's body absorb calcium and phosphorus from food.
+Not enough vitamin D makes it difficult to maintain proper calcium and phosphorus levels in bones, which can cause rickets.

 Signs and symptoms of rickets can include:

 - Pain in the spine, pelvis and legs

 Because rickets softens the areas of growing tissue at the ends of a child's bones (growth plates), it can cause skeletal deformities such as: